'Peak TV' shows that defined the 2010s - Local News 8

 By Alli Rosenbloom, CNN

-The next installment of CNN’s Emmy-winning original series “Decades” is set to return Sunday with the “The 2010s,” and its two-hour premiere covers the groundbreaking television of the “Peak TV” decade.
+The next installment of CNN’s Emmy-winning original series “Decades” returned on Sunday with the “The 2010s,” and its two-hour premiere covered the groundbreaking television of the “Peak TV” decade.

 In a challenging task given the truly robust number of outstanding series, the CNN Entertainment team compiled a list of decade-defining scripted shows that best captured the zeitgeist.